-While the NBMAA remains closed to the public, we are thrilled to offer new ways to access to the Museum from home.
+While we are open to the public, we are also thrilled to offer new ways to access to the Museum from home.

 Engage with our permanent collection and special exhibition through our digital galleries on eMuseum, as well as a series of informative lectures and guides.
 Access a variety of educational content, with everything from ideas for at-home crafts and activities, to content for educators and students.

 Explore over three centuries of American art in the NBMAA’s collection by artist, genre, and/or medium with eMuseum.
 Discover our galleries by exhibition, and view our newest acquisition, Kara Walker: Harper's Pictorial History of the Civil War, (Annotated)

 Virtual Reality Experience

 Experience special exhibition Kara Walker: Harper's Pictorial History of the Civil War (Annotated) through this brand new multi-sensory submersive virtual reality experience.
 View now.

 Join NBMAA Associate Curator Lisa Williams and Museum docents for a series of discussions exploring key works by women artists in Museum's permanent collection.
 Listen here.